HOT DOG! how to keep your dog from overheating

 - Stay out of direct sunlight, walk on shaded ground and on cooler surfaces like grass.

-- Play inside your RV.
+- Play inside.
 Explore games like “Find It” for climate controlled playtime.

 - Keep runs and long walks exclusively for the early morning when it is cooler.